burst-apps-team/burst-wiki/the-burst-api.md

 -   *purchase* is the purchase order ID
 -   *message* is unencrypted (public) feedback text up to 1000 bytes

-**Note**: The unencrypted *message* parameter is used for public feedback, but in addition or instead, an encrypted message can be used for private feedback to the seller and/or an encrypted message can be sent to self (buyer) although the current [NRS client](burst-client-interface.md) does not recognize non-public feedback messages.
+**Note**: The unencrypted *message* parameter is used for public feedback, but in addition or instead, an encrypted message can be used for private feedback to the seller and/or an encrypted message can be sent to self (buyer) although the current [BRS client](burst-client-interface.md) does not recognize non-public feedback messages.

 **Response:** Refer to [Create Transaction Response](the-burst-api-create-transaction-response.md).